Ōita dialect: Potential forms of verbs

 Apart from the younger generation's tendency to skip the ra when forming some standard Japanese potential verbs ("ra"-removed words), the Ōita-ben usage is considered a fairly old custom.
-For example: mirus potential form being pronounced mireru instead of mirareru.
+For example: The potential form of miru being pronounced mireru instead of mirareru.

 In addition, there are three forms of potential verbs in Ōita-ben, depending on whether the potential is objective, subjective, or related to personal ability.